kimmknight/PTBuilder/README.md

 ## Use

 Once installed, you can align devices to grid at any time by clicking **Extensions** > **Builder Code Editor**.

+## Documentation

+In the [Wiki](./wiki), you will find information on the available functions, as well as lists of usable devices, links, and modules.